Promoting the success of diverse employees

 Promotion of active participation of people with disabilities

-Our company strives to create an environment where people can work to their full potential, regardless of whether they have a disability, and to provide them with opportunities to thrive.
+We are working to provide an environment in which everyone can work to their full potential, regardless of whether they have a disability or not, and to provide opportunities for them to thrive.

-At the same time, we have created an environment in which people with disabilities can work individually in each department at the head office and at each base across the country, and at the same time we are also employing people with disabilities in a "team work" style at the head office, Chiba Complex, Advanced Technology Research Laboratories, and Tokuyama Complex doing.
+At each department at the head office and each base across the country, we individually create and accept working environments for people with disabilities, and we also develop "team employment" type employment for people with disabilities at the head office, Chiba Complex, Advanced Technology Research Laboratories, and Tokuyama Complex.

-The "team working" style is a way of working in which employees take on work from each department within the company and contribute as a team to improving company-wide productivity.
-Regardless of the special subsidiary system *, we aim to embody DE&I through interaction in daily work.
+The "team work" style is a way of working in which each department in the company takes on tasks and contributes as a team to improving the productivity of the entire company.
+We aim to realize DE&I through interactions in daily work, without relying on the special subsidiary system *.

 Rules for employment of people with disabilities (Ministry of Health, Labor and Welfare) (Japanese only)